affe989/affe989/README.md

-**Hello there I'm Alfred.**
+_**Hello there I'm Alfred.**_

-I am currently working on learning more about coding in Python.

-> [!Working]
-> I am currently working on learning more about coding in Python.
+>🤖 I am currently working on learning more about coding in Python.
+And I will post the work when I'm done with my project.